-Cost of Attendance (budget/expenses) 2015-2016
+Cost of Attendance (budget/expenses) for the current year

-The expenses listed below are estimated costs for attending College of the Redwoods and are intended to give students a general idea about the costs.
-They are approximate only and may differ from student to student.
+The expenses listed on our website are estimated costs for attending College of the Redwoods and are intended to give students a general idea about the costs.
+They are approximations and may differ from student to student.